chazzka/clanekcathedral/clanek.md

 ### Semi-supervised learning
 These finding lead us to the area of datamining, that is in the middle of supervised and unsupervised learning, the semi-supervised learning.
 Let us define the semi-supervised learning as follows.
-The semi-supervised learning in this context is a type of learning where we onlz hav
+The semi-supervised learning in this context is a type of learning where we only have a part of the data labeled, and are interested in detecting, whether the data observed later fits in our label or not.

 #### Novelty detection
 ok je teda jasné že potřebujeme nějaké semi supervised novelty detection, můžeš tu zkusit definovat pojem semi supervised